chamaeleonidae/api/docs/apis/profiles-search.md

 ]
 ```

 #### 2. User Profiles that exited a Tour within last 3 days

-`cond` - A secondary time-based filter operator
+`cond` - A secondary time-based filter operator.
-`int` - A secondary time-based filter # of days
+`int` - A secondary time-based filter # of days.

 ```json
 [